 There are plenty of canned fish brands out there and these are a few of my favorites:

-In addition to eating them on their own or paired simply with bread, I love adding tinned fish like anchovies over salads (or in the dressing), pizza, and pasta sauces.
+In addition to eating them on their own or paired simply with bread as a snack board, I love adding tinned fish like anchovies over salads (or in the dressing), pizza, and pasta sauces.
 I’m sharing some of my favorite recipes for a few different types of canned seafood below:

 This pasta is a cheap and easy twist on the classic pasta dish, spaghetti agilo e olio, which translates to garlic and oil pasta.
-Anchovy adds a flavorful, savory element to the easy dish!
+Anchovy adds a flavorful, savory element to the easy dish while chili oil made from simmering chili flakes in oil adds a bit of heat.

 Tapenade is a garlicky and salty dip from Provence made from olives, garlic, anchovies, almonds and capers.
 It’s great for dipping warmed breads like foccacia.